Firefighter/EMT and Firefighter/Medic

 Applicant Selection Process

 There is no residency requirement to apply.
-The selection process consists of the following steps and will take up to a year or more to complete.
+The selection process consists of the following steps:

 - Personal History Statement and Documents Review